-Splitting a hive can be accomplished with or without a new queen which you’ll soon discover.
+Splitting a hive can be accomplished with or without a new queen, which you’ll soon discover.

-Understanding a Split Beehive
+Understanding a Split Hive

-Beekeepers will split colonies for various reasons but usually splitting the hive is done to put off swarming.
+Beekeepers will split colonies for various reasons, but usually, splitting the hive is done to put off swarming.
 Why?
-Well, when the conditions are right, a colony may feel the itch to divide itself into two, sometimes even three swarms and that will take away a lot of your honey-making workforce.
+Well, when the conditions are right, a colony may feel the itch to divide itself into two, sometimes even three swarms, and that will take away a lot of your honey-making workforce.

-Swarms can also be a nuisance if they set up shop in an unwelcoming neighborhood and the last thing you need is a home-owners association at your door baying for bee blood.
+Swarms can also be a nuisance if they set up shop in an unwelcoming neighborhood, and the last thing you need is a homeowners association at your door baying for bee blood.

-Generally, beekeepers will split their hives for the following three reasons; swarm prevention, queen rearing, and to make up for lost colonies.
+Generally, beekeepers will split their hives for the following three reasons: swarm prevention, queen rearing, and to make up for lost colonies.
 Let’s now explore each one in greater detail.